Find Affordable College Courses

 Read full report on Instructional Media Design at Southern Wesleyan University

-A rank of #3 on this year’s list means Coastal Carolina University is a great place for instructional media design students working on their graduate certificate.
+Out of the 4 schools in South Carolina that were part of this year’s ranking, Coastal Carolina University landed the # 3 spot on the list.
 Located in the city of Conway, Coastal Carolina University is a public college with a fairly large student population.

 Of the 3 students majoring in instructional media at Coastal Carolina University, 33% are male and 67% are female.